wsbctechnicalblog/wsbctechnicalblog.github.io/README.md

 To begin, you need Git installed on your computer.

-Also, install Pelican (https://github.com/getpelican/pelican) on your computer (make sure you also instal markdown module wit Pelican).

 You can then clone WorkSafeBC Technical Blog by running the following command:

 `git clone https://github.com/wsbctechnicalblog/wsbctechnicalblog.github.io.git`